When the Creation Kit Fights Back

 The modder reality

-The CK doesn’t break every day, but it breaks enough to keep you humble.
+The CK doesn’t break every day, at least not for me.
+I’ve been very lucky.
+But it does break enough to keep you humble.

 Modding isn’t clean work.
 It’s a tug-of-war between inspiration and entropy.

-But every crash, every silent desktop moment, is part of the weird rhythm of creation.
+But every crash, every silent desktop moment, every missing mesh, is part of the weird rhythm of creation.

 Tomorrow, I’ll open the CK again.